tripti1410/my-space/src/content/posts/macBook-air-text-zoom-animation-greensock-and-scrollTrigger.md

 });
 ```

-After running this in browser I realised that scaling works fine but when it scales fully the letter ‘O’ ‘s center part is scaling which is white in color.
+white after running this in browser, I realised that scaling works fine but when it scales fully, the letter 'O''s center part is scaling, which is white.

 The goal is for the black part of the "O" (in "MacBook Air") to fill the entire screen as it zooms.
 However, this doesn’t happen by default, so I added `transform: translateX(-410%)` to shift ‘O’ in a way that ‘O’’s black part is center and scaling.
 Also adjusted scaling value to meet the need.